Mealman1551/ArchivedDataCodec/README.md

 ---
 For testing see: [ADC Testing on GitLab](https://gitlab.com/Mealman1551/adc-testing)
 #### ***DO NOT USE TESTING REPO AS MAIN SOURCE, THIS IS TESTING ONLY!***

 ---

+### Syncing to GitLab

+Syncing to GitLab is done via the [`gitlab-sync.yml`](https://github.com/Mealman1551/ADC/blob/main/.github/workflows/gitlab-sync.yml) file in `/main/.github/workflows/gitlab-sync.yml`

+The script uses Ubuntu-Latest and in the future i'll use Debian 11 for this workflow.

 ## Notes

 If you want to support the project please consider a small donation: <a href="https://www.paypal.com/donate/?hosted_button_id=LEE83CJJ2BEJC">